Practice-Led PhD Research

 Dr Paul L Harrison: Senior Lecturer in Contemporary Art Practice, Duncan of Jordanstone College of Art and Design, University of Dundee, 1st Supervisor

-The Institute of Physics Scotland funding award
+The Institute of Physics Scotland funding award.

-Kevin Frediani.
-Curator, University of Dundee Botanic Gardens
+Kevin Frediani, Curator, University of Dundee Botanic Gardens

 Promoting the Project Exhibition